charlesreiss/cs3130-website/labhw/ooo-exercise.md

 *  21 Apr 2023: fix formatting on Part 3
 *  21 Apr 2023: edit instructions in Part 3 to make problem less trivial
 *  21 Apr 2023: correct some spelling errors
+*  21 Apr 2023: correct instruction I in part 2 to not write to register that was already used
 </div>

 # Hypothetical OOO processor